stevencurtis/SwiftCoding/ReturnSuccessOfThrowingWithGet/README.md

 ```

 # Conclusion
+This is intended as a way to make your life easier, and with the explanation above you may also benefit from downloading the repo@ https://github.com/stevencurtis/SwiftCoding/tree/master/ReturnSuccessOfThrowingWithGet.
+I hope this does indeed help you out!

 If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis), and while I've got you why not take a look at my [YouTube Channel](https://www.youtube.com/channel/UCsC5HhKw6CmLAKYMJ42KF8w)